 Understanding the Cultural Context of the Book of Romans — and Why It Still Speaks Today

-Understanding their world helps us understand why Romans still pierces the noise of ours.
+Understanding the world Paul wrote into helps us understand why Romans still cuts through the noise of our own.

 🏛️ The Cultural Climate of Ancient Rome